 PS: Some people ask why I keep a blog.
 The answer is the same as all the other “why I” questions: For the sheer pleasure of it.
 That’s the best reason to do anything, IMHO.
 I mean, if you find yourself doing mostly things from which you don’t derive pleasure, learning and satisfaction, then you need to ask yourself “why?”
 Life is too short for that.
 I mean, I guess a life of drudgery is what some people want, but not me.
-Like I say on my MySpace profile, (I know, that’s soo 2005, to put it nicely), I choose the red pill.
+I choose the red pill (now orange pill).

 Every day after those accidents has been “free” (“bonus time” for me).
 It’s a reminder that life is precious and short.
 I’ve had other reminders along the way, including friends taken by violence.
 We need to remember these things.
 We need to be thankful for everything and to be sharing a little time with each other on this “bright blue ball, just spinning, spinning free” (1st time I saw Throwing Stones was at this show — and this blog post I wrote in 2005 marks the end of another revolution of The Wheel).
 We need to do the things we love and encourage others to do the things they love.
 After all, the point of life is to sing and dance.
 That’s why I…